Grounds for Appeal in Criminal Cases New York

 Generally, a criminal appeal must be based on laws and not facts.
 An appellate court will traditionally defer to the trial court as to issues of fact.
 For example, if the jury heard conflicting testimony as to whether a defendant brandished a gun, the appellate court would usually accept the jury’s conclusion on this factual dispute.
 Instead, your grounds for a criminal appeal should focus on issues of law.

-Legal grounds mean that an error in the judgement resulted from an issue with the law as related to the case.
-To prevail on appeal, the legal ground must be material and the issue needs to have been preserved by your defense counsel for appeal.
+Legal grounds mean that an error in the judgment resulted from an issue with the law as related to the case.
+To prevail on appeal, the legal ground must be material and the issue needs to have been preserved by your defense counsel for the appeal.
 Some of the most common legal grounds for an appeal include:

-- Improper exclusion or admission of evidence: Before trial, there will be a hearing to determine what evidence will be admitted or excluded during the trial.
+- Improper exclusion or admission of evidence: Before the trial, there will be a hearing to determine what evidence will be admitted or excluded during the trial.
 If your attorney objected to the admission or exclusion of certain evidence, then this decision can be contested on appeal.
 The appellate court will assess whether the judge made a legal error in excluding or admitting the evidence at issue.

 - Incorrect jury instructions: At the end of the trial, the jury was provided with a set of instructions that advised the jury how to apply the law to the case.
 Jury instructions are of critical importance and if you believe the jury was not properly instructed, this might be a grounds on appeal.

 - Sentencing errors: Sentencing can be complex as it will depend on the type of crime, prior offense, and more.
 State sentencing laws can be misapplied by judges.
 Should an error exist in the sentencing, an appellate court may remand for resentencing.